MadelinePL/seniorthesis/README.md

 SQL Files:
 There were instances where I queried my data using SQL, which required me to copy the data into SQL databases.
 This folder is also where I will save copies of the SQL queries I ran.

+Tableau Workbooks:
+I got a copy of Tableau Desktop for students, so I decided to do my data visualization with Tableau.
+This folder is where I am keeping my workbooks.
+Note: the files are in XML when uploaded to GitHub.

 Misc.:
 All other documents I created during the course of this project go here.